CybercentreCanada/assemblyline-service-cuckoo/README.md

 * `--serial-key` for your Windows serial key.
     * If you have a Multiple Activation Key (MAK) from a Visual Studio Pro subscription, these don't work out of the box with vmcloak (as of 0.4.6).
-There is a [PR](https://github.com/hatching/vmcloak/pull/131) but until then you can use the forked repo: `sudo pip install git+https://github.com/jdval/vmcloak.git`.
+There is a [PR](https://github.com/hatching/vmcloak/pull/131) but until then you can use the forked repo: `sudo pip install -U --no-deps git+https://github.com/jdval/vmcloak.git`.
 If you install this you will need to add `--serial-key-type mak` as an argument as well.

 ```